 Here is a wider variety of the photo above.

-Small pipe scuppers protruding from a wall that separates the pool from the main entertaining area.
+Small pipe scuppers protrude from a wall that separates the pool from the main entertaining area.
 Image from formywife.info.

 Here is a combination of a couple of designs – long scuppers coming out from the wall and one falling from the spa above.

-An example of a “sheet flow” scupper that has a thin opening at the front, creating a wide, thin water flow into the main pool.
+An example of a “sheet flow” scupper with a thin opening at the front creates a wide, thin water flow into the main pool.
 Image from designingidea.com.